XronTrix10/Python-Passwd/README.md

 <br>

-## Usage
+## 🧩 Usage

 - Open any Terminal from anywhere, then type:

       pswd

-## Uninstall
+## 🐻‍❄️ Uninstall

 - Go inside the git repository directory, and then type:

       sudo bash uninstall.sh

-**NOTE :** The uninstaller will only remove the python script files.
+**⚠️ NOTE :** The uninstaller will only remove the python script files.
 The bash alias and all the credential files will remain unaffected !